 PEP is working to ensure that climate change is considered in all PEP decision making, including the prioritization and selection of sites for restoration and acquisition.
 Maintaining and increasing living shorelines, updating the critical lands protection strategy, and educating stakeholders about the impacts of climate change on estuary resources will be priorities.

 In 2016 PEP embarked on a Climate Ready Assessment (CRA) Project with Anchor QEA, LLC. to incorporate climate change into an updated CLPS, to conduct a risk-based climate change vulnerability assessment, and to develop an adaptation action plan consistent with USEPA’s Climate Ready Estuaries Program.
 PEP has completed a risk-based assessment, to account for future sea level rise, storm inundation and erosion potential.
-Based on the results of this assessment, a Climate Ready Action Plan will be developed to address prioritized climate change risks and vulnerabilities in the Peconic Estuary watershed and the Shinnecock Indian Nation.
-The intent of the Action Plan will be to identify methods to integrate climate change consideration into all phases of planning, design, and execution of the Peconic Estuary Partnership.
+Based on the results of this assessment, a Climate Ready Action Plan was developed to address prioritized climate change risks and vulnerabilities in the Peconic Estuary watershed and the Shinnecock Indian Nation.
+The intent of the Action Plan is to identify methods to integrate climate change consideration into all phases of planning, design, and execution of the Peconic Estuary Partnership.
 The Climate Ready Action Plan is a guide for the municipalities and resources managers in the Peconic Estuary and the Shinnecock Indian Nation to adapt to the impacts of climate change.
 Here is the 2019 Peconic Estuary Program Climate Vulnerability Assessment and Action Plan.
 Here is the 2019 Shinnecock Indian Nation Climate Vulnerability Assessment and Action Plan.

 In 2016 PEP embarked on a Climate Ready Assessment (CRA) Project with Anchor QEA, LLC. to incorporate climate change into an updated CLPS, to conduct a risk-based climate change vulnerability assessment, and to develop an adaptation action plan consistent with USEPA’s Climate Ready Estuaries Program.
 The PEP completed an update to the Peconic Critical Lands Protection Strategy (CLPS), originally completed in 2004, to take into account climate related variables, specifically sea level rise, in order to update land acquisition priorities.
 This project will result in the protection and acquisition of lands the will continue to preserve and improve water and habitat quality in the face of rising sea levels and increased temperatures.
 It will allow for the natural inland migration of critical wetland habitats as sea level rises and preserve living shorelines in an environment where shoreline hardening is likely to become increasingly common.
 The information resulting from the new strategy will serve as an important tool for New York State, Suffolk County, and local agencies.
 The 2019 Critical Lands Protection Strategy is included here in the 2019 Peconic Estuary Partnership Climate Vulnerability Assessment and Action Plan.